Harnessing Home Equity in Oregon: ‘Buy Before You Sell’ With a Bridge Loan

 • Single moving process: Avoid the hassle and cost of moving twice or renting temporarily.

-• Prepare your old home for sale: More time and space to stage and sell your previous home after moving out.
+• Prepare your old home for sale: After moving out, you will have more time and space to stage and sell your previous home.

-• Optional payment deferral: Some lenders offer a period without payments, easing financial pressure during the transition.
+• Take advantage of the payment deferral: Some lenders offer a period without payments, easing financial pressure during the transition.

 • Act fast on ideal properties: Secure your dream home in Oregon’s competitive market without sale contingency delays.

-These benefits position a bridge loan as a strategic choice for Oregon homeowners who need a financial bridge before they can sell their current property.
+These benefits make a bridge loan a strategic choice for Oregon homeowners who need a financial cushion before they can sell their current property.

 What are the drawbacks of a bridge loan?